bregman-arie/devops-exercises/README.md

 5. The python package manager is called PIP "pip installs packages", having more than 200.000 available packages.
 6. Python comes with pip installed and a big standard library that offers the programmer many precooked solutions.
 7. In python **Everything** is an object.

-There are many other characteristics but these are the main ones that every python programmer should know.
 ```
 </b></details>